Juraci/lambda-image-resizer/README.md

 If you have the zip command line program installed you can simply run:
 `$ npm run build`

-THis command will automatically compact all the necessary files into a index.zip file in the root folder.
+This command will automatically compact all the necessary files into a index.zip file in the root folder.